damianhakert/damianhakert.github.io/source/_posts/2016-03-29-gitlab-runner-1-1-released.markdown

 image_title: '/images/unsplash/high-road.jpg'
 ---

-Over the last year the GitLab Runner has become a significant part of the GitLab family.
-We've recently made major improvements with the release of GitLab Runner 1.1.
+Over the last year, GitLab Runner has become a significant part of the GitLab family.
+We are happy to announce that GitLab Runner 1.1 is released today; a release that brings major improvements over its predecessor.
+There is one feature though that we are excited about and is the cornerstone of this release.

-The new release introduces a new feature: Auto-Scaling.
+Without further ado, we present you GitLab Runner 1.1 and its brand-new, shiny
+feature: Autoscaling!

 <!-- more -->